deep-cover/deep-cover/README.md

 ```
 DeepCover.configure do
-  ignore_uncovered :raise, :default_arguments
+  ignore_uncovered :raise, :default_argument
   detect_uncovered :trivial_if
   # TODO
-  cover_paths %w[app lib]
+  paths %w[app lib]
 end
 ```

-The file `.deep-cover.rb` is loaded automatically when requiring `deep-cover` and is the best place to put the configuration.
+The file `.deep_cover.rb` is loaded automatically when requiring `deep-cover` and is the best place to put the configuration.

 #### Custom filters